-In case you haven’t heard, the Carbon Fee Initiative (I-1631) is officially on the ballot for November 2018!
+In case you have not heard, the Carbon Fee Initiative (I-1631) is officially on the ballot for November 2018!

 The initiative received around 375,000 signatures, far exceeding the 260,000 signatures required.